WING FOILING

 Learning curve

-The exciting new sport of Wing surfing (aka Wing foiling), is accessible for people of most ages, and no previous watersport experience is requirerd.
-Because it needs less wind than kiting or wind-surfing, it's easily practised on rivers or lakes; even in places without high winds!
-Read on to see why Cabarete, Dominican Republic is one of the best places in the world to learn wingsurfing / wing foiling in a safe, quick and fun way.
+The exciting new sport of Wing foiling (also known as Wingsurfing when people are riding with the foil in the waves), is accessible for people of most ages, and no previous watersport experience is required.
+Because it needs less wind than kiting or wind-surfing, it's more reliable to learn throughout the year and is easily practised on rivers or lakes; even in places with little wind!

+Cabarete is long been known as one of the best places in the world for both kite and windsurfing.
+Wing-surfing requires even less wind and therefore Cabarete is an absolutely perfect place to learn to foil and wing-surf.
 It’s great for beginners, but it’s also ideal for experienced wing-surfers who want to practise their jumping or wave riding skills.
 Cabarete’s consistent side-on winds and a choice of flat water or wave riding make it a wing-surfing spot which cannot be beaten anywhere on the planet!

 SOME QUICK QUESTIONS